-The road accessible Clear Creek Property is located in the Dawson Mining District, approximately 110 km southeast of Dawson City, 60 km southeast of the Brewery Creek Mine and 60 km southwest from Victoria's Eagle Gold Project.
+The Clear Creek Property is located in the Dawson Mining District, approximately 110 km southeast of Dawson City, 60 km southeast of the Brewery Creek Mine and 60 km southwest from Victoria Gold’s Eagle Gold Project.
 The Property is accessible by road.

 Target Deposit Type

-The prospecting history at the Clear Creek Property dates back to the early 1900s, with modern exploration efforts commencing in the late 1970s.
+The prospecting history at the Clear Creek Property dates back to the early 1900’s, however modern exploration efforts did not commence until the late 1970’s.
 Bema Industries, working on contract from Canada Tungsten Corporation, was the first company to recognize potentially significant gold mineralization in 1978.
-Since this initial effort, various companies have conducted limited campaigns including programs by Gold Rite Mining Corp., Noranda Exploration Ltd., Ivanhoe Goldfields Ltd. /First Dynasty Mines Ltd., Kennecott Canada Inc., Newmont Exploration Limited, Redstar Resources Corporation, and StrataGold Corporation (now Victoria Gold Corp.).
+Since this initial effort, various companies have conducted exploration programs including Gold Rite Mining Corp., Noranda Exploration Ltd., Ivanhoe Goldfields Ltd., First Dynasty Mines Ltd., Kennecott Canada Inc., Newmont Exploration Limited, Redstar Resources Corporation, and StrataGold Corporation (now Victoria Gold Corp.).

-Following up on results by previous explorers, Noranda Exploration Ltd. conducted extensive soil and rock chip sampling, ground geophysical surveys, trenching, road building, and a six hole reverse circulation (“RC”) drilling program in 1991 and 1992.
-Two holes drilled on each of the Eiger, Saddle, and Pukelman stocks for a total of 654 m.
+Noranda Exploration Ltd. conducted extensive soil and rock chip sampling, ground geophysical surveys, trenching, road building, and a six-hole reverse circulation (“RC”) drilling program in 1991 and 1992.

-In 1995, Kennecott Canada Inc. completed drilling, soil sampling and 320 m of bulldozer trenching.
-The 27 hole (1971 m) RC program on the Rhosgobel stock identified an east-west trending zone 1200 m long,200 m wide and 65 m deep.
+In 1995, Kennecott Canada Inc. completed drilling, soil sampling and 320 m of bulldozer trenching and conducted a 27 hole RC program that successfully identified an east-west trending zone (1,200 m by 200 m) to 65 m below surface.

 In 1998, Newmont Exploration Limited conducted an airborne magnetics and radiometrics geophysical survey over the Property.
-The interpretation of this data by Newmont suggests that the Eiger, Saddle, Josephine and Pukelman stocks may be part of a single larger intrusive body, and the Rhosgobel and Far stocks are themselves a separate body.
+The interpretation of this data by Newmont suggested that the Eiger, Saddle, Josephine and Pukelman stocks may have been part of a single larger intrusive body, and that the Rhosgobel and Far stocks were independent of this larger intrusive body.

-Historic drilling by Redstar Resources Corporation on the Bear Paw Breccia Zone included two diamond drill holes totaling 219 m in 1999; and nine HQ-diameter diamond drill holes totaling 1,211 m in 2000.
-The best result of the Bear Paw Breccia zone was 2.3 g/t Au over 31.8 m in Hole BP00-10.
+Historic drilling by Redstar Resources Corporation on the Bear Paw Breccia zone included two diamond drill holes in 1999; and nine HQ-diameter diamond drill holes totaling 2,000 metres.
+The best intercept from the Bear Paw Breccia zone during this program returned 2.3 g/t Au over 31.8 m.

-In 2006, StrataGold Corporation conducted a detailed trenching and soil sampling program on the Bear Paw Breccia and Contact zone (and also the Barney zone which lies west of the current claim configuration).
-In addition, infill sampling was conducted to follow-up on geophysical and historical gold anomalies identified by previous explorers.
+In 2006, StrataGold Corporation conducted a detailed trenching and soil sampling program on the Bear Paw Breccia and Contact zones.
+Infill sampling was also conducted to follow-up on geophysical and historical gold anomalies identified by previous property operators.

-The 2011 exploration program included drilling 18 HQ diameter diamond drill holes, for a total of 3,629.4 m, and a soil sampling program consisting of 1,026 samples.
+The 2011 exploration program included drilling 18 HQ diameter diamond drill holes, and a soil sampling program consisting of 1,026 samples.
 Four diamond drill holes (CC11-043 to CC11-046) were completed at Contact and 14 diamond drill holes (CC11-047 to CC11-060) were completed at Bear Paw.
 All 18 drill holes encountered gold mineralization.

 Conclusions and Recommendations:

-The exploration work conducted by GP in 2010-2011 was successful in pulling together (for the first time) a cohesive and enlarged mineral exploration claim package at Clear Creek.
-The exploration efforts were also successful in defining and expanding anomalous gold mineralization on 2 of the known mineralized zones within the Property.
+The exploration work conducted by Golden Predator in 2010-2011 was successful in compiling a cohesive and enlarged mineral exploration claim package at Clear Creek.

 The existence of anomalous gold mineralization throughout the Property has been validated by focused and competent mineral exploration, and has served to highlight the exploration potential of the Clear Creek Project.

-Victoria intends to test this project's mineral potential through a systematic, property-wide exploration effort including extending existing geochemical grids and targeted ground-based geophysical surveys followed by exploration drilling.
+Victoria Gold intends to test this Project’s mineral potential through a systematic, property-wide exploration effort including the extension of existing geochemical grids, and targeted ground-based geophysical surveys followed by exploration drilling.

 Content on this page has been reviewed and approved by Paul D. Gray, P.Geo., Victoria Gold’s Qualified Person with respect to the Clear Creek Project.